Vegan Japanese Recipes Beyond Sushi

 15. Tonyuu Zosui (Japanese Rice Soup)

 Zosui is a nourishing Japanese rice soup that is cooked in a delicious dashi broth and has added vegetables and tofu.
-It may look complicated, but it takes under 20 minutes to make, and the end dish is hearty, satisfying and the perfect Japanese comfort meal.
+It may look complicated, but it takes under 20 minutes to make, and the end dish is hearty, satisfying and one of the best vegan Japanese recipes for cold weather!

 Get the recipe here.